rackerlabs/design-system/_component_design/date-selector.md

 ### Composition

-The month picker contains the following elements:
+The month selector contains the following elements:

 - **Month navigator (required)**: The user can click the month navigator to pick the next or previous month.
 - **Dialog header (required)**: The dialog header includes the name of the month currently in view and the month navigator.